Gold & Lightning

 Home/Store/The Apothecarian’s Journal/Gold & Lightning

-As we approached what looked like a clearing, the scenery shifted to reveal fewer trees, more bushes.
+As we approached what looked like a clearing, the scenery shifted, revealing fewer trees and more bushes.
 Scanning the area with a twinkle of hope, there they were: berry bushes.
 Familiar, yet not quite the same as the ones I had known all my life.
 Every forest dweller knows the rule: never eat unknown berries.
 So we did what I had been taught.

 We waited.